conorcunningham/google-ddns/README.md

 - **ttl**: The number of seconds for the TTL
 - **interval**: How long the script will sleep before running again

-### ipify.org API
+## ipify.org API
 This project makes use of the snazzy [ipify.org](https://www.ipify.org) API for fetching the clients public IP address.

-### Usage
+## TODO
-This program is free to all.
-Proper credit should be given if reusing.
-I am open to improvements and all constructive feedback.
+Migrate print() statements to better logging, i.e. to a file and add datetime output with the log entries.